rosell-dk/webp-convert/README.md

 *WebPConvert::$serve_original_image_on_fail* (bool)\
 When WebPConvert is told to serve an image, but all converters fails to convert, WebPConvert looks at this option to decide what to do.
 If set to TRUE, WebPConvert will serve the original image.
 If set to FALSE, WebPConvert will generate an image with the error message.
 TRUE is probably a good choice on production servers while FALSE is probably a good choice on development servers.

-### WebPConvertPathHelper
-The most useful are the following functions.
-It however contains other general functions, that might be useful to you (check the source)

-*WebPConvertPathHelper::abspath($rel_path, $root = NULL)*/
-Calculates absolute path from relative path, but handles absolute path too.
-Relative path is per default taken to be relative to DOCUMENT_ROOT.
-This can however be altered by providing another root.
-If path starts with "/", it is considered an absolute path, and it is just passed through.

-*WebPConvertPathHelper::relpath($abs_path, $root = NULL)*\
-Calculates relative path from absolute path, but handles absolute path too.
-Relative path is per default taken to be relative to DOCUMENT_ROOT.
-This can however be altered by providing another root.
-If path starts with "/", it is considered an absolute path, and it is just passed through.

-*WebPConvertPathHelper::get_destination_path($source, $destination_root = '', $root = NULL)*\
-Calculates absolute destination path like this: [desired destination root] + [relative path of source file] + ".webp".
-You can provide absolute path or relative path for destination_root.
-If the path starts with "/", it is considered an absolute path (also true for source argument).
-Examples of valid paths "webp-cache", "/var/www/webp-cache", "..", "../images", "."

 ## Converters